clipperz/password-manager/doc/architecture/decisions/0003-sharing-widget-in-website.md

 ### UI/UX

-The interface will be very simple: the users will be presented with an area where they can insert their secret, a pre-generated PIN that can be changed with a button and a selection where they can choose for how long the secret can be redeemable.
+The interface will be very simple: the users will be presented with an area where they can insert their secret, a pre-generated PIN that can be changed with a button and a selection where they can choose how long the secret can be redeemable.
 Once these information are inserted, a button will be clickable to start saving the encrypted secret on the server and create the link to share.

 The link will lead to the redeem page that will just contain an text field to insert the pin and a button to initiate the retrieving of the secret.
 Once the pin is inserted and the button clicked, the secret will be redeemed and shown to the user.